jundalisay/superb/content/en/social/economics/principles/part-1/chapter-05b.md

 > *State-run utilities are maintained by subsidies which are sourced from taxes from everyone.
 In privatized utilities, the system is reversed: people pay to maintain the lifestyle of the rich investors.

-To get into the profitable utilities business, investors usually highlight how massively indebted state-owned utilities are.
-They hide the fact that **being under massive debts is the nature of such utilities**.*

-> *This is mirrored by the fact that parents are often get into debt in order to fund the education and upkeep of their children.
-The reverse of this is to make money from one's children by using them as child labor and neglecting their education.
-Nationalization does the former, while privatization does the latter.